2022 Illinois elections: Treasurer

-Results
+Incumbent treasurer Mike Frerichs won re-election to a third term.

-State Senate
+State senate

-All of the seats of the Illinois Senate will be up for election in 2022, as this will be the first election following a redistricting.
+All of the seats of the Illinois Senate were up for election in 2022, as this was the first election following redistricting.

 State House of Representatives

-All of the seats in the Illinois House of Representatives will be up for election in 2022.
+All of the seats in the Illinois House of Representatives were up for election in 2022.

 Ballot measure

 The Illinois General Assembly has the authority to refer statewide ballot measures, either as legislatively referred constitutional amendments or referendums.
-In order to be referred to voters, a proposed constutional amendment must receive a vote of 60% approval in both chambers of the Illinois General Assembly.
+In order to be referred to voters, a proposed constitutional amendment must receive a vote of 60% approval in both chambers of the Illinois General Assembly.
 No gubernatorial approval is required.
 Advisory questions require a simple majority approval vote in each chamber of the Illinois General Assembly and the signature of the governor.